beginning of content

 Possible causes include:

-How will my bowel obstruction be diagnosed?
+How is a bowel obstruction diagnosed?

-To diagnose bowel obstruction, your doctor will likely:
+To diagnose bowel obstruction, your doctor may:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.